EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 ### 2.1.5.2 NFSS System

-Like dividing font into three dimensions, $\LaTeX$ publish its own method to locate a font, NFSS(New Font Selection Scheme) which also dividing font into many orthometric properties, such as encoding, family, series, shape, size and so on.
+Like dividing font into three dimensions, $\LaTeX$ has published its own method to locate a font, NFSS(New Font Selection Scheme) which also dividing font into many orthometric properties, such as encoding, family, series, shape, size and so on.

 The whole command to choose a font in NFSS is: